Udo/udolib/u-js-hextools/README.md

 ## grid.options

-(object/hashmap) These are the options passed into the grid with `HexTools.createGrid()` (see there).
+(↳ object/hashmap) These are the options passed into the grid with `HexTools.createGrid()` (see there).
 You can pass arbitrary other options into this as well as modify the `options` object for your own purposes.

 ## grid.projectHexToPlanar(gx, gy, width, result)

-(object) Returns the x and y coordinates of a given hex cell on a planar map (or modifies the supplied `result` parameter).
+(↳ object) Returns the x and y coordinates of a given hex cell on a planar map (or modifies the supplied `result` parameter).
 The result is an object with an `x` and a `y` field holding the values.
 This is useful for drawing a graphical map of the grid.

 ## grid.projectPlanarToHex(px, py, width, result)

-(object) Given the the planar map coordinates `px` and `py` and the `width` of an individual hex, this function returns the grid x and y of the hex cell those coordinates fall into.
+(↳ object) Given the the planar map coordinates `px` and `py` and the `width` of an individual hex, this function returns the grid x and y of the hex cell those coordinates fall into.
 This is useful, for example, to find the hex below the mouse pointer on a map.

 #### Example: Mouse-Over Highlighting in PIXI.JS